Linux which Command: Command Locating

 Let's add your home directory to the PATH temporarily:

-This command adds your home directory to the end of the PATH.
-The export command makes the modified PATH available to any subprocesses.
+This command adds your home directory to the end of the PATH for the current terminal session.
+The export command makes the updated PATH available to commands you run afterward.

 Now you can run hello, and which will find it: